 Breed standard of the Argentina Criollo gaucho horse

 The breed standard adopted by associations of Criollo breeders in Argentina is: mesomorph, average height between 1.40 and 1.50 m hands.
 Chest 1.70 to 1.86, near land.
 Broad-based head and fine vertex.
 Medium lenght, robust neck, muscular and slightly prominent cross.
 Wide and square rump, good bones, remarkably broad chest, big muscular structure.
 Usually trot and gallop, although some pace, durable and adaptable to very stringent conditions.

 Predominant colors are chestnuts, dun, auburn, roan and tobiano layers.
 Features are the dark stripe along the spine, also known as ‘mule stripe’, and the cebraduras or zebra stripes on the legs.

-Estancia El Ombu de Areco: Just 120km away from Buenos Aires in San Antonio de Areco district, the General Pablo Riccheri bought this property in 1870 and then transformed it into a working ranch and then finish the construction of the main house, with its italian villa architecture, for his family in 1880.
+Estancia El Ombu de Areco: Just 120km away from the city of Buenos Aires in San Antonio de Areco district, the General Pablo Riccheri bought this property in 1870, and then transformed it into a working ranch and then the years later finished the construction of the main house, with its italian style villa architecture, for his family.